matrix-org/matrix-spec-proposals/proposals/2676-message-editing.md

 ### Permalinks

-Permalinks to edited events should capture the event ID that the sender is viewing at that point (which might be an edit ID).
-The client viewing the permalink should resolve this ID to the source event ID, and then display the most recent version of that event.
+Permalinks to edited events should capture the event ID that the creator of the permalink is viewing at that point (which might be a message edit event).

+The client viewing the permalink should resolve this ID to the original event ID, and then display the most recent version of that event.

 ### Redactions